CornellProjects/hlthpal/web/README.md

 ---
 ####  GET 'api/patients/score'
-* Get list all patients and their latest score.
+* Get list of all patients and their latest score.
 For privileged users only.
 * URL: http://127.0.0.1:8000/api/patients/score
 * ``` curl -i -X GET -H "Authorization: JWT __YOUR_TOKEN__" http://127.0.0.1:8000/api/patients/score ```

 ---
 ####  GET 'api/patients/data'
-* Get list all patients with their latest score and answer data.
+* Get list of all patients with their latest score and answer data.
 For privileged users only.
 * URL: http://127.0.0.1:8000/api/patients/data
 * ``` curl -i -X GET -H "Authorization: JWT __YOUR_TOKEN__" http://127.0.0.1:8000/api/patients/data```